Family Logistics App: What It Is (And Why Families Actually Need One)

 • assigning pickups and drop-offs

-• keeping everyone aligned across multiple apps and messages
+• keeping everyone aligned across apps and messages

-If you want to see how this actually plays out day-to-day, read:
+If you want to see how this plays out in real life:

 ---

-Tools like Cozi and TimeTree are built to organize schedules.
+Tools like Cozi or TimeTree help organize schedules.

-They work well if your schedule is already clean and up to date.
+They work well if your schedule is already clean.

 Calendars: